 - Developing a diversified, well-trained workforce of innovative students with technical and professional skills; and

 - Informing the public about safe and environmentally responsible ways to use U.S. hydrocarbon resources.

 New scientific and engineering discoveries will produce novel catalysts and separation systems with transformative new performance properties.

-The CISTAR team will develop innovative process designs for economic production of liquid chemicals and transportation fuels from shale gas hydrocarbons.
+The CISTAR team will develop innovative process designs for economic production of chemicals and transportation fuels from shale gas hydrocarbons.
 Researchers also will explore novel approaches for converting methane to chemical intermediates, which can then be used as a feedstock for conversion to liquid fuels.

 New materials and fundamental understanding will be transferred from initial, proof of concept lab-scale experiments to full-size pilot scale operations with economic evaluations using systems-level lifecycle and environmental impact analysis to guide research and scale these innovative processes to field demonstrations with industrial partners.

 CISTAR's Workforce Development goal is to create a technically excellent and inclusive community of hydrocarbon systems researchers, learners, and teachers through competency-based education, best-practice mentoring, and growth in key professional skills.

 CISTAR summer research experiences provides students and teachers in the STEM field the opportunity to engage in hands-on research projects with faculty mentors in Chemical Engineering.
 CISTAR's 2019 REU program dates are May 20 - July 26.
 Learn more.